Tashi Dor

-Tashi Dor is a peninsula protruding into Namtso Lake from its south-eastern corner, in the Tibetan Region of China.
+Tashi Dor (扎西半岛 (札西半島)) is a peninsula protruding into Namtso Lake from its south-eastern corner, in the Tibetan Region of China.

-On the peninsula is a small monastery and several hermit caves.
+On the peninsula is Tashi Monastery and several hermit caves.
 Nomadic herders frequently camp on the peninsula, and many species of migratory birds make their home there.
 The 2005 completion of a paved road linking Tashi Dor with Lhasa, to the south, has facilitated the rapid expansion of tourist-oriented facilities on the peninsula.